-The \$2,429,885 Seawall Mitigation funds held in CaITRUST are restricted funds and are not available for the Districts on-going operating costs.
+The \$2,482,162 Seawall Mitigation funds held in CalTRUST are restricted funds and are not available for the Districts on-going operating costs.
 The mitigation fee was to mitigate for the loss of sandy beach in front of Ocean Harbor House due to construction of the seawall.
 These funds may only be used for the purchase of beachfront or dune-front property for public recreation use in southern Monterey Bay.
 The entire fee and any accrued interest must be used for this purpose within ten years of the fee being deposited into the MPRPD account.
 These funds must be fully expended by March 2021.
+If the District is unable to enter an agreement for the purchase of a qualifying property by the end of the current term, the District shall request the term's extension, as soon as practicable, seeking authorization to carry these funds for a yet to be determined period, in anticipation that a qualifying property may be identified.